×

 When You Don’t Need to Use Reflexive Pronouns

-Unless you want to emphasize an action, you don’t need to use reflexive pronouns in cases where a person usually does something to or for themselves.
+Unless you want to emphasize an action or the person doing it, you don’t need to use reflexive pronouns in cases where a person usually does something to or for themselves.

 For example, instead of saying David shaved himself after his shower, you can just say David shaved after his shower.